juntagrico/juntagrico/docs/settings.rst

 ORGANISATION_BANK_CONNECTION
 ----------------------------
-  the bank connection informartion of your organisation
+  the bank connection information of your organisation

   Type: dict with the keys
   - PC (postkonto)